kylevdr/eGrocery/README.md

 # eGrocery
 E-commerce website for fictional online grocery store.
-Full-stack SPA built with React, Node, Express, and Postgres.
+Users can create accounts, log in, log out, and add items to their cart.

 ### Live site
 - Url: http://egrocery-project.herokuapp.com/